The general position avoidance game and hardness of general position games: Both games are PSPACE-complete

 From now on, notice that players A and B cannot select two non-adjacent vertices $v_i$ and $v_j$ of $H$, since $v_i-u-v_j$ is a shortest path.
 Moreover, during the $\gp$-achievement game, they cannot select two vertices $f_i$ and $f_j$ such that $v_i$ and $v_j$ are non-adjacent, since $f_i-v_i-u-v_j-f_j$ is a shortest path.
 They cannot select two vertices $v_i$ and $f_j$ such that $v_i$ and $v_j$ are non-adjacent, since $v_i-u-v_j-f_j$ is a shortest path.
 Finally, the players cannot select two vertices $v_i$ and $f_i$, since $u-v_i-f_i$ is a shortest path.

-Let $C$ be the vertex subset obtained from the selected vertices after the game by the following: for every played vertex $v_i$ of $H$, put $v_i$ on $C$ and, for every played vertex $f_i$, put $v_i$ on $C$.
-From the above, we have that $C$ is a clique of $H$.
+Let $C$ be the vertex subset obtained from the selected vertices after the $\gp$-achievement game by the following: for every played vertex $v_i$ of $H$, put $v_i$ on $C$ and, for every played vertex $f_i$, put $v_i$ on $C$.
+From the above, we have that $C$ is a clique of $H$ and we may assume that the players only select vertices from $H$ after the first move (on $u$), since playing on the $f_i$'s is essentially the same as playing on the corresponding vertices of $H$.

 Thus, if the second player of the clique-forming game on $H$ has a winning strategy, player A has a winning strategy in the $\gp$-achievement game on $G$, since player A will be the second to play on $H$ (recall that $u$ was the first chosen vertex).
 Moreover, if the first player of the clique-forming game on $H$ has a winning strategy, player B has a winning strategy in the $\gp$-achievement game on $G$, since player B will be the first to play on $H$.